 Easy Access to Funds

-One of the most attractive features when borrowing against your Whole Life Insurance Policy is how easily accessible the funds are.
+One of the most attractive features when borrowing against your Whole Life Insurance is how easily accessible the funds are.
 Unlike applying for a loan, which can be lengthy and full of headaches, the process of borrowing from your policy is short and simple.
 There is no need to go through credit checks or collateral since the cash value of your policy serves as the collateral.

 No Impact on Credit Score

-Certainly, one of the most attractive features of borrowing against your Whole Life Insurance Policy is how easily and readily accessible the money is.
+Certainly, one of the most attractive features of borrowing against your Whole Life Insurance Plan is how easily and readily accessible the money is.
 In comparison with applying for a traditional loan, which can be extraordinarily long-winded and frustrating, borrowing from your policy is relatively fast and easy.
 You do not need to go through credit checks or provide any type of collateral since the cash value of the policy acts as such.

 Flexible Repayment Terms